 Use the CD sampling rate of 44.1 kHz and a cut-off frequency of 500 Hz.
 First, create the filter design object, then create the DF1 Biquad Filter System object.
 Finally, examine the response in log frequency using fvtool.

 Apply the fixed point settings to the filter object.
-Assume 9-bit fixed-point output data with 12-bit coefficients, 20-bit states, and 32-bit multipliers and adders.
+Assume 9-bit fixed-point output data with 12-bit coefficients, 20-bit states, full precision products, and 32-bit adders.
 Check the response with fvtool.

 In the plot above, fvtool shows that the quantized passband is approximately 2 dB lower than the desired response.
 Adjust the coefficient word length from 12 to 16 to get the quantized response closer to the reference double-precision response and zoom in on the passband response.
 The quantized filter is now just over 0.1 dB lower than the reference filter.

 Hd.CustomNumeratorCoefficientsDataType = numerictype(,16); Hd.CustomDenominatorCoefficientsDataType = numerictype(,16); Hd.CustomScaleValuesDataType = numerictype(,16); fvtool(Hd, 'Fs', Fs, 'FrequencyScale', 'log','Arithmetic','fixed'); axis([0 1.0 -1 1]);